sxs-collaboration/spectre/docs/DevGuide/DevGuide.md

 Terms with SpECTRE-specific meanings are defined here.
 - \ref domain_concepts "Domain Concepts" used throughout the code are defined here for reference.
+- \ref spectre_notation_general "Notation and conventions" used throughout the code and the papers using SpECTRE are recommended to follow.

 ### Template Metaprogramming (TMP)
 Explanations for TMP concepts and patterns known to the greater C++ community